School Health & Safety

 Other ways we keep school children healthy

-In addition to school inspections, other ways Snohomish Health District works to keep your children safe include:
+In addition to school inspections, other ways Snohomish County Health Department works to keep your children safe include:

 - Inspecting school cafeterias and training food workers through our Food Safety program.